 The senior McFerrin, who died at age 85 in 2006, had a distinguished career as both a performer and educator.
 He also provided the singing voice for Sidney Poitier in the 1959 film version of "Porgy and Bess."

-The new record combines a unique selection of Americana, covering such classics as “Every Time I Feel the Spirit,” and “Swing Low Sweet Chariot,” as well as African-American spirituals.
+The new record combines a unique selection of Americana, covering such classics as "Every Time I Feel the Spirit," and "Swing Low Sweet Chariot," as well as Negro spirituals.

 "I wanted to honor him with some of the music he was known for," he says.

 McFerrin remembers his father as a kind, yet tough man, especially when it came to his students.
-“He was nice, but he wouldn't sugarcoat anything,” he says.
+"He was nice, but he wouldn't sugarcoat anything," McFerrin remembers.

 Despite a stroke in 1989, the elder McFerrin appeared on his son's 1990 album, "Medicine Music," and was a soloist with the St. Louis Symphony in 1993 with his son as guest conductor.

-The younger McFerrin might be best known for “Don't Worry Be Happy,” but he's got a powerful range and an uncanny ability to make music with anything.
+The younger McFerrin might be best known for the fun song "Don't Worry Be Happy," but don't be fooled: He's got a powerful range and an uncanny ability to make music with anything.